Hospitality Management

 HOSP 1200 Industry Work Experience (0 Credits)

-Faculty supervised work experience.
+Advisor-approved hospitality industry work experience.
+Upon verification that the 500 work hours have been completed, students will need to complete a paper reflecting on their learning outcomes.
 Prerequisites: HOSP 1100 and completion of 500 hours of approved work experience.
-Advisor will register students for course as needed.
+The advisor will register students for the course as needed.

 HOSP 2201 International Experience (0 Credits)